rschick/cloud-chat/README.md

 - TS sub-packages not transformed by Jest
 - conflicting update error when updating service
 - CLI crash, exception in packaging worker when moving/renaming modules
+- Error: getaddrinfo ENOTFOUND undefined in prod (params not set up) - no stack trace?